417-devops/RiotAPI_course/README.md

 ## Purpose
 Learning to use the Riot API is a bit of a struggle.
 There's very few resources out there and they're not very structured.
 Having gone through that pain, I made this course to help others.

-**The Riot API Bootcamp Course is designed to take you from no knowledge up to building your own app.**
+**The Riot API Bootcamp Course is designed to take you from zero knowledge up to building your own app.**

 ## Syllabus